BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms, and slang

 Play; The “looseness” of parts.

-Plugs fouled; If the fuel isn’t fully burned during combustion, then it is common for the unburned carbon to deposit on the spark plugs.
+Plugs fouled; If the fuel isn’t entirely burned during combustion, then it is common for the unburned carbon to deposit on the spark plugs.
 This can short out the ignition spark and stop the firing of the cylinder.
-The plug must be cleaned and the reason for it to foul found out before all things are right.
+The plug must be cleaned, and the reason for it to foul found out before all things are right.

 Plugs too cold; A cold plug doesn’t have a hot enough spark to burn off carbon deposits and will foul (see above)

 Plugs too hot; A hot plug produces a spark so hot that it will fire the air/fuel mixture before the valves are shut and the piston is in the proper position for the down stroke.
 The result is pre-detonation or pinging which can hole the piston. http://www.dansmc.com/sparkplugs1.htm